 Our elective classes provide students with opportunities to explore new interests or deepen previous knowledge.
 Through our electives classes students expand their writing skills, critical thinking skills, and communication skills in a fun way.

 Our electives are adding the spice of life to a pure academic schedule.
 Students can choose from

 Coding is indeed part of our math curriculum and students love to learn this additional language and be exposed to scratch, brackets, robots, etc.

 To teach beyond traditional structures of the school day and to create a population of prepared, confident users of technology our Middle School students benefit from our one-on-one laptop policy and each student is provided with a Mac Book Air.

+The Advisory sessions are also key to help our teenagers grow and blossom.
 The FAA values a personal approach and each Middle School student is assigned to a faculty advisor.
-Each advisor acts as the student advocate and liaison between home and school for academic and non academic issues.
+Each advisor acts as the student advocate and liaison between home and school for academic and non-academic issues.
 Advisors will (1) assist students with academic and social concerns, (2) assist the students with organizational skills and time management, (3) guide the students to become an independent and organized learner.
 This is a key element in preparing our students for High School and College.

-Each week, the students will practice their oral speaking abilities to become strong public speakers.
-Debates allow students to become more proficient in speaking, researching, reading, and writing skills, and they promote reasoning as well as communication skills.
-Fact-filled and passionate debates provide the incentive for students of all academic and socioeconomic levels to become engaged and to participate in the debate process.
+Every week, the students will practice their oral speaking abilities to become strong public speakers.
+Debates allow students to become more proficient in developing arguments, speaking, researching, reading, and writing skills.
+It promotes reasoning as well as communication skills.
+Whether based on current events, historical events or literature and reading circles, speaking skills are key to becoming a confident and involved citizen.

 “Education is not a learning of facts but the training of the mind to think.”